How to increase open_files_limit

 To fix this problem please do the following steps:

-2. Edit the file using the following command
+1. Edit the service file using the following command for your database server distribution and operating system:

 LimitNOFILE=10 + [max_connections] + ([table_open_cache] * 2)